ryupold/rgb-pi/README.md

 ```

 ##### server port
-TCP Port the server is listening on:
+TCP port the server is listening on:
 ```python
 SERVER_PORT = 4321
 ```

 ##### connection timeout
-The maximum time waited til a sending or receiving socket operation is aborted (in seconds).
+The maximum time waited till a sending or receiving socket operation is aborted (in seconds).
 The value 0.0 enables the non-blocking mode for the connections.
 Default value: 1.0
 ```python